Application Deadlines

 Requirements for Undergraduate Readmission

-An undergraduate degree-seeking student who enrolled at Northeastern and stopped attending for more than three consecutive semesters may apply for readmission to Northeastern to complete an undergraduate degree.
+An undergraduate degree-seeking student who enrolled at Northeastern and stopped attending for more than six consecutive semesters may apply for readmission to Northeastern to complete an undergraduate degree.
 The applicant may or may not have earned college credit at another university, college or trade school.

 Undergraduate applicants readmitted to degree programs at Northeastern should complete the Free Application for Federal Student Aid (FAFSA) as early as possible to determine eligibility for federal and state student aid.
 The school code to enter for Northeastern Illinois University is 001693.